NPS-Release

 Scenario: Consumer Agent Requests Data Analysis Service

-Consumer Agent Gateway Node NOP Vector Memory Node Action Worker
+Consumer Agent Anchor Node NOP Vector Memory Node Action Worker

 │ │ │ │ │